fatimahnaqib/github-searchAPI/README.md

 Server runs at: 127.0.0.1:8000/

-6. To execute the tests , please run the following from the directory containing the tests.py file:
+6. To execute the tests , please run the following from the directory containing the manage.py file:

 ```
-pytest tests.py
+python manage.py test
 ```